How long do all the hair removal methods last? We ranked them from longest to shortest

 How long does hair removal cream last?

-Hair removal creams—or depilatory creams—like Nair don’t actually pull out hair, so the results only last a matter of days rather than a matter of weeks.
+Hair removal creams—formally known as depilatory creams—such as Nair don’t actually pull out hair, so the results will only last a matter of days rather than a matter of weeks.

-While the effectiveness will again depend on the hair thickness and growth rate, most women find depilatory creams to last about four to seven days, but some see stubble peeking out after just two days.
+Effectiveness will again depend on the hair thickness and growth rate, but most people find depilatory creams to last about four to seven days, but some notice hair after just two days.

 These types of products “dissolve the hair, just below the skin’s surface, so hair growth is rapid and you will see growth within a few days,” says Angold.
 “However, the hairs will be softer and finer.”